On Primes of Ordinary and Hodge-Witt Reduction: Primes of ordinary reductions

 \subsubsection{Hodge and Newton polygons: Mazur's proof of Katz's conjecture}

-Let $L_v$ be a finite extension of field of fractions of $W(k_v)$, over which the polynomial $P_{i,v}(t)$ splits into linear factors.
-Let $w$ denote a valuation on $L_v, $ such that $w(p)=1$.
-The Newton polygon of the polynomial $P_{i,v}(t)$ lies above the Hodge polygon in degree $i$, defined by the Hodge numbers $h^{j, i-j}$ of degree $i$.
-Moreover they have the same endpoints.
+For the definitions of the Hodge and Newton polygons, see \cite[Section 2]{Mazur1972} or \cite[Chapter 8]{berthelot-ogus}.
+Let $L_\wp$ be a finite extension of field of fractions of $W(k_\wp)$, over which the polynomial $P_{i,\wp}(t)$ splits into linear factors.
+Let $w$ denote a valuation on $L_\wp, $ such that $w(p)=1$.
+The Newton polygon of the polynomial $P_{i,\wp}(t)$ lies above the Hodge polygon in degree $i$, defined by the Hodge numbers $h^{j, i-j}$ of degree $i$.
+Moreover, they have the same endpoints (see \cite[Chapter 8, Theorem 8.36]{berthelot-ogus} or \cite[Theorem 1]{Mazur1972}).